 Electric mopeds: how fast do they go, how long do they last and should you buy one for your commute?

-In this short guide, we'll cover all the frequently asked questions surrounding electric mopeds and help you decide if they are right for you.
-If you're in the market, it's also worth checking out our list of the best electric mopeds you can buy in 2020.
+In this short guide, we'll cover all the frequently asked questions you might have regarding electric mopeds and scooters to help you decide if they are right for you.

 How long do electric mopeds take to charge?